Martyrs of Gorkum: Veneration

 A shrub bearing 19 white flowers is said to have sprung up at the site of their martyrdom.
 Many miracles have since been attributed to the intercession of the Gorkum Martyrs, especially the curing of hernias.

 The beatification of the martyrs took place on 14 November 1675, and their canonization on 29 June 1867.
 Their elevation to sainthood, which took place on the Feast of Saints Peter and Paul, was part of grand celebrations marking 1,800 years since the traditional year for the martyrdom of the two apostles in Rome.

 For many years the place of their martyrdom in Brielle has been the scene of numerous pilgrimages and processions.
-The reliquary of their remains is now enshrined in the Church of Saint Nicholas, Brussels, Belgium.
+The reliquary of their remains is now enshrined in the Church of St. Nicholas in Brussels.

 The 19 martyrs

-There were 11 Franciscan friars or Minderbroeders (Friars Minor), one Dominican friar or Predikheer, two Norbertine canons regular and a local canon regular, or witheren and five wereldheren (secular clergy).
+There were 11 Franciscan friars or Minderbroeders ('friars minor'), one Dominican friar or Predikheer, two Norbertine canons regular and a local canon regular, or witheren and five wereldheren ('secular clergy').
 The 19 put to death on 9 July 1572 were: